GSA-TTS/10x-website/about/what-we-do.md

 description: GSA's TTS 10x program is a venture studio that takes federal workers' ideas on ways good-for-government technology can make better-for-the-public experiences.
 layout: layouts/about-page.html
 permalink: /about/what-we-do/index.html
-pageBrow: About
-pageTitle: What we do
-subtitle: Venture studio model
 mainNavPageTitle: About 10x
+hero_banner:
+  title: "What we do"
+  subtitle: "Venture studio model"
 theme: 8
 submit-idea-url: /submit-an-idea/
 submit-idea-button-text: Submit your idea!